mydevpeeps/marlin-configurator/README.md

   marlin-configurator.py|File|_Python program for this project._

 ## Requirements
 - Marlin Build Environment (has Python already) or python environment.
+Developed using [Python 3.8.10](https://www.python.org/downloads/release/python-3810/) (last 3.8 release with a binary).

 ## Troubleshooting & Help
 Please do not reach out to individuals for assistance with this project.
 Use the Issues section if you run into problems.
 Most likely we can be found on the [Marlin Discord](https://discord.gg/n5NJ59y) somewhere.
 This is not _officially_ a marlin sponsored project - yet.
 If it ever is, it will become it's own project/repo in Marlin and maintained there.